Minyus/pipelinex/README.md

 Please refer [here](https://github.com/Minyus/Python_Packages_for_Pipeline_Workflow) to find out how PipelineX differs from other pipeline/workflow packages: Airflow, Luigi, Gokart, Metaflow, and Kedro.

-PipelineX provides [Pythonic enhanced YAML/JSON](https://github.com/Minyus/pipelinex#pythonic-enhanced-yamljson) support useful for parameter management summarized as follows.
+PipelineX provides [enhancements for YAML/JSON](https://github.com/Minyus/pipelinex#pythonic-enhanced-yamljson) useful for parameter management summarized as follows.

 - Import-less Python object: Include (nested) Python classes and functions in a YAML/JSON file
 - Anchor-less aliasing: Look up another key in the same YAML/JSON file
-- Python expression in YAML/JSON filess
+- Python expression in YAML/JSON files

-PipelineX provides [YAML-configurable enhanced Kedro](https://github.com/Minyus/pipelinex#yamlconfigurable-enhanced-kedro) support summarized as follows.
+PipelineX provides [enhancements for Kedro](https://github.com/Minyus/pipelinex#yamlconfigurable-enhanced-kedro) summarized as follows.

-- To enhance Kedro-style Pipeline/DAG definition:
-  - Option to resume pipeline execution using the intermediate files
-  - Pipeline/DAG definition in a YAML/JSON file
+- Kedro pipeline/DAG definition in a YAML/JSON file with more options
-  - Optional syntactic sugars (easier grammar) including Sequential API
-- In addition Kedro's file I/O and database access abstraction layers:
-  - `DataSet` for multiple images in a foldler for image processing applications
-- In addition to Kedro's performance benchmarking (time and memory profiling) decorators:
-  - GPU memory profiling using NVIDIA Management Library (NVML)
+- Additional Kedro-compatible data interface sets ("DataSets") for Computer Vision applications
+- Additional decorators for benchmarking
-- Integration with MLflow that enables to:
-  - Save metrics to a database supported by SQLAlchemy (SQLite, PostgreSQL, etc.)
+- Integration with MLflow that enables to save metrics to a database supported by SQLAlchemy (SQLite, PostgreSQL, etc.)
-  - Analyze the experiments with a dashboard

 PipelineX includes integration with the following Python packages.